forrest79/presenter-tester/readme.md

 Set application request parameters.

 ### `withForm(string $formName, array $post, array $files)`
 Add form submission data to request.
-You have to specify full component tree path to in `$formName`.
+You have to specify a full component tree path to in `$formName`.

 Presenter Tester supports forms with CSRF protection, but since it uses session, it is recommended to install [mangoweb/tester-http-mocks](https://github.com/mangoweb-backend/tester-http-mocks) package.